zephyrtronium/crazy/ziggurat/README.md

 	python3 ziggurat.py "exp(-0.5*x*x)" >normal.out

+You can also provide `-h` to get a list of options.

 The parameters will be calculated with periodic updates printed to stderr and the results printed to stdout in Go syntax.